LordDemonos/Quarm.Guide/README.md

 `Polar Bear Skin`
 `Alligator Skin`

-*I was able to complete cap quest with these skins, and the following dagger turn in.*
+*I was able to complete the cap quest with these skins, and the following dagger turn in.*

 ### There are no maps?
 **A:** The map system was introduced with the Legacy of Ykesha expansion in February 2003, and is not present in Project Quarm.
 I suggest looking into [ZlizEQMap](#ZlizEQMap).